FRC-Processing-Lessons/Lesson_1_Main_Loop_Control/README.md

    - Change the size of the canvas.
    - Enforce fullscreen rendering of the canvas.
    - Change the background color of the canvas.
+3. Will determine how to call the fill() procedure to modify colors.
+   - Should know what it means to invoke/call a procedure.
+   - Should know what each of the 3 parameters represent.
+3. Will determine how to draw rectangles and circles.
+   - Should know what each of the parameters represent.
+   - Should know how the coordinate system is represented.